Stepping a heavy mast on a sail boat can be an awkward job.

 -

-Cut the poles to length, about 101".
+Cut the poles to length, ~101".

 -

-Attach the foot hinge
+Attach the hinge

-plate to each pole.
+plate to the foot of each pole.

 -

-Bolt it to the T-extrusion.
+Bolt each hinge plate to its T-extrusion.

 -